What is a Health Savings Account?

 Withdrawal from HSA

-An individual can withdrawal funds from their HSA to pay for IRS approved expenses.
+An individual can withdraw funds from their HSA to pay for IRS approved expenses.
 Withdrawals can be made by debit card usage and cash withdrawals from bank locations and ATMs.

 Advantages of HSAs